-The Dolmen Trail in the Gamla Nature Reserve leads through savanna landscape to the spectacular Gamla Waterfall, which flows throughout the year.
+The Dolmen Trail in the Gamla Nature Reserve leads through savanna landscape to the spectacular, year-round Gamla Waterfall.
 You will pass a number of dolmens on the way.
 What is a dolmen?
-Read on to find out.
-On the return, turn onto the Vulture Trail to learn about the park’s vulture preservation program.
+Read on.
+On your return, turn onto the Vulture Trail to learn about the park’s vulture preservation program.

 THE HIKE